 First glance at the groups history shows that this has been a small business for some time.
 There have been profits, but top-line growth has been anaemic.
 Figures from Stockopedia:

 As we can see from the projections, growth is anticipated to pick up sharply.
-One of the reasons for this is that the company made a large acquisition this year, an American business called Control Micro Systems.
-At a cost of $10m, this is a very material transaction, considering the market cap of the company now sits at around $15m.
+One of the reasons for this is that the company made a large acquisition this year.
+This was an American business called Control Micro Systems.
+At a cost of $10m, this is a very material transaction.
+The market cap of the company now sits at around $15m.

 The company also off-loaded its pension scheme this year which has allowed the excess cash to return to the balance sheet.
-This has helped to fund the acquisition, but not all of it: and a mixture of debt and equity has been used.
+This has helped to fund the acquisition, but not all of it.
+A mixture of debt and equity has been used.

 Speaking of equity, there is also a large potential overhang as there is a convertible loan note.
 This provides 44m shares at an exercise price of 20p with an expiry date of 2022.
-At present it does not seem that this level will be breached any time soon, and even more unlikely that a significant premium would be attained.
-At the last report there were 116m shares in issue so in the event of the warrants being triggered it would be heavily dilutive for current holders.
+At present it does not seem that this level will be breached any time soon.
+Thus, even more unlikely that a significant premium would be attained.
+At the last report there were 116m shares in issue.
+In the event of the warrants being triggered it would be heavily dilutive for current holders.
 This is before considering the share is pretty illiquid thanks to its size.

 It is worth noting that the debt situation contributes to a mixed balance sheet.
 The current ratio is very good, with current assets much larger than liabilities.
 The net tangible asset position is also positive to the extent where the share price is at a discount to it.
-But the debt overhang presents some problems: interest charges were $659,000 in the past year, significant when set against the profits, and the convertible loan note is large to the extent that the company would not afford be able to repay it when if it matured today.
+But the debt overhang presents some problems.
+Interest charges were $659,000 in the past year, significant when set against the profits.
+The convertible loan note is large to the extent that the company would not afford be able to repay it when if it matured today.
 By 2022 of course there is the hope that the situation will be different.

 The following table from Stockopedia (from left, 2014-2019) illustrates that cash flow is not a strong point here:

-Capital expenditures are high relative to profits: perhaps a consequence of the industry 600 are in and the need for innovation.
-So rather than the business generating cash to return to shareholders or to reinvest in itself, there has been the reverse and cash is needed to keep this on the road.
+Capital expenditures are high relative to profits.
+This is perhaps a consequence of the industry 600 are in and the need for innovation.
+So rather than the business generating cash to return to shareholders or to reinvest in itself, there has been the reverse.
+Cash is needed to keep this on the road.
 A look further down reveals:

 Over £10m has been raised in a mixture of equity and debt.
-This has ensured a relatively stable debt level across the years, which is only likely to be increased this year thanks to the acquisition.
+This has ensured a relatively stable debt level across the years.
+But this is only likely to be increased this year thanks to the acquisition.

 The outstanding options provide a fairly large overhang to work with.
-Pricing in a likely dilution may offer a slightly more accurate representation, and for this reason the price is not as good a value as the earnings multiples imply at present.
+Pricing in a likely dilution may offer a slightly more accurate representation.
+For this reason the price is not as good a value as the earnings multiples imply at present.

-Another issue is margins: the laser division earns higher markups than the tooling (c.20%) but this is beneath that of Somero (consistenly c.30%).
+Another issue is margins.
+The laser division earns higher markups than the tooling (c.20%) but this is beneath that of Somero (consistently c.30%).
 It is also a capital intensive business, investing its earnings back into capital expenditures.
 It may be the case that organic growth is difficult.
-The segmental breakdown shows that there are clear opportunities to expand elsewhere, but as Somero also showed it may be difficult to break these markets if there are local alternatives.
+The segmental breakdown shows that there are clear opportunities to expand elsewhere.
+However as Somero also showed it may be difficult to break these markets if there are local alternatives.

 I feel (on limited information) it is fairly balanced but the prospect of dilution is enough to keep me out.
 2/5.